earth-mover/icechunk/spec/icechunk_spec.md

 A store is defined as a Zarr store containing one or more Arrays and Groups.
 The most common scenario is for a store to contain a single Zarr group with multiple arrays, each corresponding to different physical variables but sharing common spatiotemporal coordinates.
 However, formally a store can be any valid Zarr hierarchy, from a single Array to a deeply nested structure of Groups and Arrays.
-Users of Icechunk SHOULD aim to scope their stores only to related arrays and groups that require consistent transactional updates.
+Users of Icechunk should aim to scope their stores only to related arrays and groups that require consistent transactional updates.

 All the data and metadata for a store are stored in a directory in object storage or file storage.